TheOneHyer/resource_alerter/README.md

 resource_alerter
 ================

-!!!WARNING!!!: resource_alerter has not yet been tested
+!!!WARNING!!!: resource_alerter is undergoing testing and is not stable

 resource_alerter is package containing two simple to use scripts to create and run resource_alerted: a Python daemon for Unix-like systems that monitors